-In January 2020, a new disease developed in central China.
-Initially believed to be pneumonia, the new coronavirus has already infected thousands and killed more than 100 people.
-There have been no deaths linked to the virus reported from outside China.
+In December 2019, a new disease developed in central China.
+Initially believed to be pneumonia, the new coronavirus has already infected thousands and killed thousands.
 This respiratory virus originated in animals but can now be spread from person to person.
-As of January 28, 2020, scientists have not yet been able to establish how the virus is spread.

-So far, there have been confirmed cases of coronavirus in China, Thailand, Taiwan, Japan, Singapore, the United States, Australia, Malaysia, South Korea, France, Vietnam, Canada, Nepal, Cambodia, Germany, Sri Lanka and the Ivory Coast.
+There have been confirmed cases of coronavirus in more than 100 countries including: China, Thailand, Taiwan, Japan, Singapore, Italy, the United States, Australia, Malaysia, South Korea, France, Vietnam, Canada, Nepal, Cambodia, Germany, Sri Lanka and the Ivory Coast.

 How Does This Affect your Travel Plans?